MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/secure-hybrid-messaging-client-content.md

 4. Azure identifies that the user's domain is federated, so it sends requests to AD FS (via Web Application Proxy).
 5. The user enters credentials on an AD FS sign-in page.
 6. AD FS redirects the session back to Azure AD.
-7. Azure AD applies an Azure Conditional Access policy with a multifactor authentication requirement for mobile apps and desktop clients.
+7. Azure AD applies an Azure Conditional Access policy with a multi-factor authentication requirement for mobile apps and desktop clients.
 See the [deployment section](#deploy-this-scenario)  of this article for information about setting up that policy.
 8. The Conditional Access policy calls Azure AD Multi-Factor Authentication.
-The user gets a request to complete multifactor authentication.
+The user gets a request to complete multi-factor authentication.
-9. The user completes multifactor authentication.
+9. The user completes multi-factor authentication.
 10. Azure AD issues access and refresh tokens and returns them to the client.
 11. The user presents the access token to Exchange Server, and Exchange authorizes access to the mailbox.